 2.3 Statutory Reserve Requirement (SRR)

-As indicated in South Africa insurers until recently were required to hold an additional amount of assets equal to 15 per cent of net premiums and a catastrophic reserve of 10 per cent of net premiums giving a total additional amount of 25 per cent of net premiums.
+As indicated in South Africa insurers until recently were required to hold a amount of assets equal to 15 per cent of net premiums and an additional catastrophic reserve of 10 per cent of net premiums giving a total additional amount of 25 per cent of net premiums.
 At this point in time there is no accepted theoretical basis determining how the quantum of this additional amount should be determined.
 The current ratio is referred to as the solvency ratio.
 Insurers are required thus to have a solvency ratio of not less than 25 per cent.
 The phrase ‘solvency ratio’ is however deceptive since it implies that if the ratio falls below this figure the insurer is or faces insolvency or has a solvency problem.
 This of course is incorrect.
 Any value of Owners’ Equity greater than zero means that the insurer is technically solvent, ie it can meet every known outstanding liability.
 The failure to understand this, results in regulators applying to court to wind-up perfectly solvent companies as happened in South Africa with the AA Mutual and IGI insurance companies.
 The AA Mutual was declared insolvent by press headlines but was in reality perfectly solvent, having a substantial surplus at the end of the 20 year winding-up process.
 To avoid confusing solvent companies with insolvent companies, it is recommended that instead of using the term solvency ratio, the term Statutory Reserve Requirement (SRR) be used instead.

 Clearly at all times the insurer must check if its Statutory Reserve Requirement is above the prescribed limit and if not steps must be taken to improve it.
 Where the Owners’ Equity exceeds the statutory amount, the excess can be distributed to shareowners.
 Most insurers maintain reserves well in excess of the SCR.